SUN SAFETY STATEMENT

 As a school we:

-- Develop awareness of sun safety delivered through the Personal, Health and Social Education curriculum for staff and children through the provision of information and available resources to teachers.
+- Develop awareness of sun safety delivered through the Personal, Health and Social Education curriculum for staff and children through the provision of information and available resources to teachers and support staff.

 - Adopt rigorous procedures in line with this policy to protect children.